highbyte/dotnet-6502/includes/avalonia/c64-features.md

     Upload the ROM binaries via the C64 config UI, or use the auto-download option.

 === "Desktop"
     Point the app at a directory containing the ROM files.
-Defaults are set in `appsettings.json` and can be changed in the UI, or use the auto-download option.
+When no directory override is set, the default is `~/Documents/Highbyte/DotNet6502/roms/C64` (or the Windows Documents equivalent).
+Desktop user changes are saved to the host-specific `appsettings.user.json` overlay and can be changed in the UI, or use the auto-download option.

 ## Display / renderers